admsasha/puzzle-jigsaw/README.md

 Please read the 'COPYING' file for more information.

 The game design rights belong to Rouslan Fialkovski (ruslan.fialkovsk@mail.ru).
-Images may be distributed, but they may not be used for commercial purposes.
-Authorship is required.

-Read samples/credits.txt for information about samples.
+Read samples/credits.txt for information about samples of images of puzzles and their licenses.

+All images are allowed to be redistributed, but not used for commercial purposes, attribution is required (except for images from the 'samples' folder, which are licensed according to the samples/credits.txt file).

 puzzle-jigsaw  is a tiling puzzle that requires the assembly of often oddly shaped interlocking and mosaiced pieces.